 The Cosori Air Fryer is excellent at air frying.
 It made delicious crispy wedges from scratch and cooked frozen french fries until they were perfectly crisp.
 The Cosori has a "shake" setting on certain presets, which sounds a loud beep five times to remind you to shake your food in the tray.
 This is useful, especially for making evenly cooked french fries, but if you don't shake immediately the same sound will go off a minute later, which could be a little annoying.

-In this Cosori Air Fryer review, I made air-fried chicken wings, buffalo cauliflower bites, and potato chip nachos with homemade guacamole, all pictured below.
+In this Cosori Air Fryer review, I made air-fried chicken wings, buffalo cauliflower bites, and potato chip nachos with homemade guacamole.
 The resulting food was absolutely delicious - crisp and evenly cooked through.

 I have no doubts about the Cosori Air Fryer's abilities to air fry evenly and the preset cooking modes make sense with the general classifications of different foods.
 Steak's default setting is 205°C for 6 minutes and the vegetable setting is 150°C for 10 minutes, including a midway "shake" reminder.